assafmu/wav2letter_pytorch/README.md

 You can use a LM during decoding.
 The LM is expected to be a valid ARPA model, loaded with kenlm.
 Add ```--lm-path``` to use it.
 See ```--beam-search-params``` to fine tune your parameters for beam search.

+### Custom Datasets
+To create a custom dataset, create a Pandas Dataframe with the columns ```audio_filepath, text``` and save it using ``` df.to_csv(path) ```.
+Alternatively, you can create a .json file - each line contains a json of a sample with at least ```audio_filepath, text``` as fields.
+You can add reading specific sections of audio files by adding ```offset``` and ```duration``` fields (in seconds).
+The values 0 and -1 are the default values, respectively, and cause reading the entire audio file.
+If you use a sample rate other than 16K, specify it using ```model.audio_conf.sample_rate=8000``` for example.

+### Different languages
+In addition to English, Hebrew is supported.

+To use, run with ```--labels hebrew```.
+Note that some terminals and consoles do not display UTF-8 properly.

 ## Differences from article

 There are some subtle differences between this implementation and the original.
 We use CTC loss instead of ASG, which leads to a small difference in labels definition and output interpretation.
 We currently use spectrogram features instead of MFCC, which achieved the best results in the original article.
 Some of the network hyperparameters are different - convolution kernel sizes, strides, and default sample rate.

 ## Acknowledgements
 This work was originally based off [Silversparro's Wav2Letter](https://github.com/silversparro/wav2letter.pytorch).